masnes/basic-slate-setup/README.md

   want and have to start over again, or perhaps you "go past" the one you want and have to loop through again.

-**Then you should read [Jed's Tutorial](https://github.com/jedcn/getting-started-with-slate)!**

-**The goal of his project is to get you up and running with Slate in 10 or 15 minutes.**
+**Then you should read [Jed's Tutorial](https://github.com/jedcn/getting-started-with-slate) before continuing here!** He'll get you up and running in 15 minutes or so.

-Otherwise, if you have a working knowledge of slate and just want a basic config then you're welcome to just use what's here.
-The mappings I'm using are listed below

 I've updated Jed's setup to include the h and ; keys for window manipulation. ;, which was originally used for window selection, has